hmchou56/centra8/spring2019webinars.md

 By Dr. Ryuosei Takano, National Institute of Advanced Industrial Science and Technology (AIST), Japan Abstract and Registration: available on March 26, 2019

-The following webinar topic scheduling will be announced by late March:
+The following webinar topics scheduling will be announced by late March:
 * Collaborative Multi-Party Edge Computing
 * CRDTs: From Sequential to Concurrent Executions
 * From SQL to NoSQL and Back